Swedish invasion of Poland (1701–1706)

-The Swedish invasion of Poland (1701–1706), also known as Charles XII's invasion of Poland or the Polish front of the Great Northern War, was a conflict in eastern Europe overshadowed by the ongoing Great Northern War fought between the Swedish Empire against the Russian Empire, Denmark-Norway, Saxony and the Polish–Lithuanian Commonwealth.
+The Swedish invasion of Poland (1701–1706), also known as Charles XII's invasion of Poland or the Polish front of the Great Northern War, was a conflict in eastern Europe overshadowed by the ongoing Great Northern War fought between Sweden, on the one side, and Russia, Denmark-Norway, Saxony and the Polish–Lithuanian Commonwealth on the other side.
 The Polish front was a major part of the greater conflict, and it included some decisive battles in favor of the Swedes that contributed to the length of the war (21 years).

 Background

 Augustus the Strong had won the Polish crown by military force after a violent election.
 Among his opponents were the primates of Poland, most notably cardinal Michał Stefan Radziejowski, archbishop of Gniezno, as well as the powerful Sapieha family.
 Although these factions had promised not to work against Augustus, the agreement was very unstable.
-To increase his own authority and put down any rebellious elements within his country, the elected monarch considered an invasion of Livland to be the best choice: not only would this restore a part of Poland's former territorial conquests, but it would also put down the Swedish Empire's ability to interfere with Polish affairs.
+To increase his own authority and put down any rebellious elements within his country, the elected monarch considered an invasion of Swedish Livonia to be the best choice: not only would this restore a part of Poland's former territorial conquests, but it would also put down the Swedish Empire's ability to interfere with Polish affairs.
 With promised support from tsar Peter in Russia, and Sweden's ongoing conflict with Denmark-Norway in the west, the Polish monarch believed it was going to be an easy victory.
-This was in opposition with the nobility, however, and his ambitions were not well-received among any of his advisors, pointing out that Poland–Lithuania was not allied with Denmark nor Russia in the Swedish conflict.
+This was opposed by the nobility, however, and his ambitions were not well received among any of his advisors, who pointed out that Poland–Lithuania was not allied with Denmark nor Russia in the Swedish conflict.
 Simultaneously, Charles XII announced his intentions to maintain peace with the Polish–Lithuanian Commonwealth, but that such a thing would hardly be possible as long as Augustus remained on the throne.
 Accordingly, the Swedish leadership issued a declaration of war against Augustus personally, but not against his nation, and Charles XII began to rally the Polish nobility against their king.

 Without making the abdication of Augustus II an absolute condition, Charles XII did put all his efforts into reaching this goal.
-The Swedish ambition was to create a powerful Polish government that would be able to maintain independence from Sweden's enemies, as well as cooperating with Sweden against these nations.
-However, the pro-Swedish nobility could do little to overthrow Augustus, who received support in many forms from the Russian Empire, and Poland–Lithuania was on the brink of a civil war as of 1701.
+The Swedish ambition was to create a powerful Polish government that would be able to maintain independence from Sweden's enemies, as well as cooperate with Sweden against those nations.
+However, the pro-Swedish nobility could do little to overthrow Augustus, who received support in many forms from the Russian Empire, and by 1701 Poland–Lithuania was on the brink of civil war.